Klariza Clayton: Career

 Clayton began her career in 2007 with a brief role on the CBBC show Young Dracula as Delila.
 From 2008 to 2012, she played Sam on the comedy Dani's House, also on CBBC, as a series regular for the first four series and a guest star for the fifth series.
-In 2009, she landed a recurring role in the teen drama Skins as Karen McClair, the older sister of Freddie McClair (Luke Pasqualino) and made her film debut with a minor role in Harry Brown.
+In 2009, she landed a recurring role in the teen drama Skins as Karen McClair, the younger sister of Freddie McClair (Luke Pasqualino) and made her film debut with a minor role in Harry Brown.
 In 2011, Clayton began starring as Joy Mercer in the Nickelodeon mystery series House of Anubis, going on to appear in 141 episodes of the series.

 From 2016 to 2018, Clayton appeared in the Netflix comedy-drama Lovesick as Holly.
 She starred in the horror films Fox Trap, Blood Money, and Suicide Club.
 In 2022 played main role in Paramount+ "The Flatshare (TV series)".